shaunajm/AirportAssistant/docs/blog/blog.md

 We discussed how I could integrate the AR functionality into other aspects of my application.
 I will look into using the AR to project information about where a user is if they hold up their camera as they pass through the airport.

 Ray also recommended that I look into using the Ordance survey API as it might provide more detail from within the airport that may not be available on the Google Maps API.
 Between now and the next meeting I will working on the Maps functionality, my Ethical Approval documentation and the web scraping functionality.

+## Blog 12 - 08/02/2019
+#### Weekly Update

+This week there was positives and negatives for the Airport Assistant App.
+Great progress was made on the user interface of the application with back button functionality being added and the user interface itself being restructured.
+Unfortunately, a setback this week was attempting to get the Google Map APIs working together.
+I made great progress with the beginning of developing the map functionality and quickly got the map set up and a users location being requested and then shown on the application.

+After this functionality I moved onto integrating the Directions API into the project.
+I am having trouble implementing this.
+It is difficult to debug as it is not throwing an error.
+I have noticed that the API is returning no routes and this is therefore resulting in a null pointer which throws an exception.

+Instead of getting bogged down with this error, I am going to move on and look at adding read and write functionality to my database.
+I am also looking into web scraping functionality and will return to the maps functionality on Monday with a fresh pair of eyes.

+While researching my maps functionality and how much of this will be necessary in my project, I have decided that I will also implement the Google Places API in the duty free and arrivals sections of my application.
+This will allow users to see what is around them that they may be interested in as they pass through these two areas.

+I met with Ray briefly today to get my ethical approval documentation signed.
+I completed this documentation throughout the week and this morning uploaded it to my git for approval.